A-Benlolo/WeeperVM/README.md

 <p align="center"> <img src="https://github.com/A-Benlolo/WeeperVM/blob/main/img/prompt.png?raw=true"/> </p>

 A capture the flag (CTF) obfuscated with a custom, highly capable virtual machine.
-Originally shared on [CrackMyApp](https://crackmy.app/crackmes/weepervm-level-2-6068) and [crackmes.one](https://crackmes.one/crackme/6807f6ab8f555589f3530e64), it remains unsolved after nearly five months.
-Hopefully access to the source code serves as a sufficient hint for future reverse engineers.
+Originally shared on [CrackMyApp](https://crackmy.app/crackmes/weepervm-level-2-6068) and [crackmes.one](https://crackmes.one/crackme/6807f6ab8f555589f3530e64).
+After nearly 5 months of standing unsolved, the key was finally cracked by [darbozno](https://x64.ooo/posts/2025-09-14-reverse-engineering-vm-weeper2/).

 There are several components developed for this CTF, but I did not initially intend to share the source code.
 So, lack of "best practice" is to be expected, but it works out in the end.